awgn/ass/README.md

 It can be used through vim or as a shell command.
 It supports gcc and clang compilers, libstdc++ and the newer libc++ library using precompiled headers.

-In addition to including the standard headers, it provides some C++ goodies that allow you to write tests in a simple manner.
+In addition to including the standard headers, it provides some C++ goodies that allow you to test C++ code quickly.

 Session
 -------